-Cri Criteria cators ToC Outcomes 6.3 The unit of certification respects the rights of all personnel to form and join trade unions of their choice and to bargain collectively.
-Where the right to freedom of association and collective bargaining are restricted under law, the employer facilitates parallel means of independent and free association and bargaining for all such personnel.
-6.3.2 6.3.3 (C) A published statement recognising freedom of association and right to collective bargaining in national languages is available and is explained to all workers in languages that they understand, and is demonstrably implemented.
+Criteria Indicators ToC Outcomes 6.2.7 Permanent, full-time employment is used for all core work performed by the unit of certification.
+Casual, temporary and day labour is limited to jobs that are temporary or seasonal.
+6.3 The unit of certification respects the rights of all personnel to form and join trade unions of their choice and to bargain collectively.
+Where the right to freedom of association and collective bargaining are restricted under law, the employer facilitates parallel means of independent and free association and bargaining 6.3.1 6.3.2 6.3.3 (C) A published statement recognising freedom of association and right to collective bargaining in national languages is available and is explained to all workers in languages that they understand, and is demonstrably implemented.
 Minutes of meetings between the unit of certification with trade unions or workers representatives, who are freely elected, are documented in national languages and made available upon request.
 Management does not interfere with the formation or operation of registered unions/ labour organisations or associations, or other freely elected representatives for all workers including migrant and contract workers.
-Human rights upheld; Safe and decent work 6.4 Children are not employed or exploited.
-6.4.1 6.4.2 A formal policy for the protection of children, including prohibition of child labour and remediation is in place, and included into service contracts and supplier agreements.
-(C) There is evidence that minimum age requirements are met.
+Human rights upheld; Safe and decent work for all such personnel.
+6.4 Children are not employed or exploited.
+6.4.1 A formal policy for the protection of children, including prohibition of child labour and remediation is in place, and included into service contracts and supplier agreements.
+Human rights upheld; Safe and decent work

+Cri Criteria cators ToC Outcomes 6.4.2 (C) There is evidence that minimum age requirements are met.
 Personnel files show that all workers are above the national minimum age or above company policy minimum age, whichever is higher.
 There is a documented age screening verification procedure.
-(C) Young persons may be employed only for non-hazardous work, with Human rights upheld; Safe and decent work

-Criteria Indi cators ToC Outcomes 6.4.4 protective restrictions in place for that work.
-The unit of certification demonstrates communication about its 'no child labour' policy and the negative effects of child labour, and promotes child protection to supervisors and other key staff, smallholders, FFB suppliers and communities where workers live.
+6.4.3 (C) Young persons may be employed only for non-hazardous work, with protective restrictions in place for that work.
+6.4.4 The unit of certification demonstrates communication about its 'no child labour' policy and the negative effects of child labour, and promotes child protection to supervisors and other key staff, smallholders, FFB suppliers and communities where workers live.
 6.5 There is no harassment or abuse in the workplace, 6.5.1 (C) A policy to prevent sexual and all other forms of harassment and violence is implemented and communicated to all levels of the workforce.
 Human rights upheld; Safe and decent work and reproductive rights are protected.
 6.5.2 (C) A policy to protect the reproductive rights of all, especially of women, is implemented and communicated to all levels of the workforce.
 6.5.3 Management has assessed the needs of new mothers, in consultation with the new mothers, and actions are taken to address the needs that have been identified.
 6.5.4 A grievance mechanism, which respects anonymity and protects complainants where requested, is established, implemented and communicated to all levels of the workforce.